n4xwe/Raspberry-Pi-Scripts/README.md

 FreeDV, by David Witten, KDØEAG, and David Rowe, VK5DGR, is a GUI client for Digital Voice.
 This script incorporates Codec2 and the LPCNet, neural network software, which supports the 2020 mode.
 Script runtime on a Raspberry Pi 4 is approximately 10 minutes.

 Dream is an AM/DRM software receiver written in C++ and Qt.
 Script runtime on a Raspberry Pi 4 is approximately 20 minutes

+tweaktime, by Matt Roberts, KK5JY allows adjusting the system clock to provide accurate time synchronization for WSJT-X using the DT values in the WSJT-X GUI.
+Please take a look at kk5jy.net to find the instructions for using it.

 qsstv is a digital or analog Slow Scan Television program with integrated Hamlib rig control.
 Script runtime on a Raspberry Pi 4 is approximately 30 minutes.